 Unidentified men allegedly attack Chitolo village, according to Radio Mocambique.
 They claim that the raid resulted in the burning of 50 homes and the death of unspecified villagers

 Unidentified men attack Diaca and Velha villages in Nangade district and Mangwaza village in Palma district.
 Reports indicate at least four houses were burnt, one person was killed and another three were abducted.
 The Mozambican security forces conducted operations to capture culprits.
 The security forces say they arrested 30 suspected militants

-South African newspaper, lowvelder, citing unnamed intelligence sources, alleges that at least 90 ISIS militants have infiltrated northern Mozambique.
-The article says that some of the ISIS fighters sent are from Tanzania.
-Mozambican government categorically dies the allegations.
+At least 90 ISIS militants have infiltrated northern Mozambique, Lowvelder reports, citing unnamed intelligence sources.
+The ISIS fighters reportedly came from Tanzania.
+The Mozambican government categorically denies the allegations.
 The spokesperson for the Mozambican police added that the country is protected by well-armed Frontier Guards.
-This allegation comes just a report from the African Union also stating that ISIS forces have a presence in Mozambique.
+The allegation follows a similar report from the African Union stating that ISIS forces are present Mozambique.

 According to a local newspaper, Mediafax, a policeman has been fired over allegations of assisting insurgents in northern Mozambique.
 The article cites two studies conducted by Institute of Economic and Social Studies and Civil Society Support Mechanisms which detail the history of Ansar al-Sunna in Mozambique, including how their fighters are trained.
 The studies say former policemen and frontier guards are still providing training to militants, according to the two studies.